You don’t have to travel overseas—these restaurants serve dishes that are as good as the original.

-Don’t let the humble looks of the Pad Gra Pow (Holy basil stir fried with pork) fool you because this rice dish packs quite a flavourful punch especially with the nam prik nam pla sauce (fish sauce, garlic, chili & lime).
-What I love to do is break the fried egg apart, and mix everything up so all the flavours and yolk make it to the entire dish.
+Don’t let the humble looks of the Pad Gra Pow (Holy basil stir-fried with pork) fool you because this rice dish packs quite a flavourful punch, especially with the nam prik nam pla sauce (fish sauce, garlic, chilli & lime).
+What I love to do is break the fried egg apart and mix everything up, so all the flavours and yolk make it to the entire dish.

-Other favourite dishes include Chef Nuit Pad Thai, Gaeng Panang (Panang curry), Thai Ice Tea.
+Other favourite dishes include Chef Nuit Pad Thai, Gaeng Panang (Panang curry), and Thai Ice Tea.

 Vietnamese: Banh Mi Nguyen Huong